! You made

 - Disgaea 3.
 Super Hero Aurum, having defeated Mao's Overlord father, found that he had run out of strong, evil opponents.
 So what does he do?
 He takes the guise of Mao's butler and heaps loads of mental issues and scewed opinions onto his already strained psyche to make his into an Omnicidal Maniac for him to beat and have a chance of being a hero again.

 - The Ultima series is notorious for this.
 The only games in the main series in which the problems the Avatar has to solve are not the direct or indirect result of something he did in a previous game are the first and fourth.

-- In Ratchet And Clank Full Frontal Assault it is revealed that Zurgo was the Qwark Fanboy from Ratchet And Clank Going Commando who became disillusioned with Qwark after his involvement in numerous scandals and plotted to take revenge on him.
+- In Ratchet & Clank: Full Frontal Assault it is revealed that Zurgo was the Qwark Fanboy from Ratchet & Clank: Going Commando who became disillusioned with Qwark after his involvement in numerous scandals and plotted to take revenge on him.

 - The Onion: New Bomb Capable of Creating 1,500 terrorists in a single blast.

 - Dr. Horrible was an Technical Pacifist and an Ineffectual Sympathetic Villain.
 So, Captain Hammer, the way to deal with him is to Bully The Dragon by dating Penny and then firing a broken Death Ray, accidentally killing her in an attempt to kill him.
 Nice job breaking it "hero".